ec-europa/europa-component-library/src/website/src/pages/ec/components/list/docs/usage.md

 ## Do's

 - indicate the external links, if linking to any pages external to the European Commission
-- for easy to read purpose,try to use labels that are relatively consistent in characters & width
+- for easy to read purpose, try to use labels that are relatively consistent in characters & width

 ## Don'ts